Skip navigation

 *Rates are subject to change at any time.

 Residency is a necessary component to building academic fellowship and camaraderie among a community of scholars.
 Each academic year prior to admission to candidacy, doctoral students are required to take at least one class that is offered for residency.
-Residencies are typically offered during fall and/or spring break weeks and in the first two weeks of June on the Virginia Beach campus.
+Residencies are typically offered during fall break and in the first two weeks of June on the Virginia Beach campus.
 All doctoral students must attend a 3-credit hour on-campus course, COM 700 Introduction to Doctoral Studies in Communication, scheduled for one week in the student’s first semester of study.
 This week is a daily, intensive reading/lecture/writing course in the field of communication studies.
 The course is also designed to orient students to the doctoral program, the School’s faculty, and doctoral-level study in the communication field.

 Doctoral students have a seven-year limit within which they are expected to complete all requirements for the Ph.D. degree.
 Doctoral course offerings are normally on a 12-month rotation so that full-time students can complete their required coursework in a 24 to 36 month time period.